hamzakhalil3343/AWS_Blog-/README.md

 Uses IAM Roles and Policies

 Send Data from source to Destination Bucket Using lambda functions By defining their proper roles

+### Function as a service arcitecture (ServerLess)

+Single Function act as a service

+### Pay for use

+For no container ,amount of money is zero and increases with no of containers